Dushyantgoswami/docs/docs/tutorials/rollapp/register-rollapp.md

 dymd query rollapp list-rollapp
 ```

-Should result in (note that there is a version to track RollApp upgrades):
+Should result in (note that there is a version to track RollApp upgrades)

 ```sh
 rollapp: